 Make connections, take opportunities!

 Attending Careers events (such as employer presentations and recruitment fairs) is a great way of networking on campus.
 Keep a look out for what's coming up this term - details are on our events page.
-Our major careers fairs are held in the autumn term, while in the spring and summer terms Careers, together with YUSU, GSA and the Alumni Office, hosts Careers in... events - a chance to network with professionals (many of whom are York alumni) working in a variety of job sectors.
+Our major careers fairs are held in the autumn term, while in the spring and summer terms Careers and Placements, together with YUSU, GSA and the Alumni Office, hosts Careers in... events - a chance to network with professionals (many of whom are York alumni) working in a variety of job sectors.
 And each term you can expect to find employers on campus, offering skills sessions or giving presentations.
 All these events give you the chance to network and make useful connections.

 You can also network with York alumni via our York profiles and mentors.
 You can search by academic department, country, job sector and year of graduation, and read about alumni work.
 Many are also available to contact via email, so you have the opportunity to ask further questions.